semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 <!-- TODO Add no code ever leaves your computer admonition. -->

-Semgrep Code is transparent: you can fully configure what rules are run and how the presence of a finding is communicated to different channels.
+Semgrep Code is transparent: you can fully configure what rules are run and inspect the Semgrep syntax to understand how the finding was detected.
 The content of a rule can be customized to improve the true positive rate of a rule or its message to fellow developers.

 This document provides steps to get started with Semgrep Code for all tiers except where indicated.

 ## Semgrep Code with Semgrep Cloud Platform